jimchen1551/MPCS/Computer Science/Machine learning.md

 	  **EM** (expectation-maximization),
 	  **MissForest** (generating a forest of decision tree and using trees to predict), **GAIN** (generative adversarial imputation networks)
-	- negatively biasing the relationships b/w a descriptive feature and a target feature $\because$ changing the underlying data and causing the variation with a feature to be underestimated

 >**Markov chain Monte Carlo** (MCMC):
 >1. initializing parameter values